d12frosted/elpa-mirror/gnu/consult-readme.txt

    must be longer than =consult-async-min-input= characters by default.
  - =#defun -- --invert-match#=: Pass argument =--invert-match= to grep.

- For asynchronous processes like =find= and =grep=, there is an error log buffer =_*consult-async*= (note the leading space).
+ Asynchronous processes like =find= and =grep= create an error log buffer =_*consult-async*= (note the leading space), which is useful for troubleshooting.
 The prompt has a small indicator showing the process status:

  - =:= the usual prompt colon, before input is provided.
  - =*= with warning face, the process is running.